 Unless weather conditions are dangerous or severe, Commencement and Class Day will take place outside on Old Campus, although processions and programs may be shortened.

 Guests in wheelchairs and all accompanying family members may view simulcasts of Class Day and Commencement in Linsly Chittenden Hall, 63 High Street.
 Additional livestream information can be found below.

 Diploma ceremonies in some residential colleges and schools may be moved to alternative locations, which will be posted as they become available.

 Class Day and Commencement, in addition to the Graduate School Diploma Ceremony, are available for livestreaming from the Yale YouTube Channel.
 Livestreams of major ceremonies will also be posted to this site’s homepage on the weekend of Commencement.

 Livestreams of Class Day exercises will be available for viewing at the following locations, all of which are wheelchair accessible:

 - Levinson Auditorium, Yale Law School, 127 Wall Street

 Livestreams of Monday’s Commencement ceremony will be available for viewing at Linsly-Chittenden Hall and Battell Chapel.

 The interactive Yale Campus map includes information about building accessibility.
 Click on the building you are seeking information on or use the search navigation bar to find a building or area on campus.
 Once you have selected the building, click on the drop down labeled “Accessibility” to find accessibility details.
-For other questions about campus accessibility, please contact Anthony Kulikowski (firstname.lastname@example.org), Associate Director of the Resource Office on Disabilities.
+For other questions about campus accessibility, please contact the Resource Office on Disabilities at firstname.lastname@example.org.